Do Inverted Nipples Have Any Health Risks? What You Need To Know

 Can you breastfeed with inverted nipples?

-It's rumored that nipple piercing can prevent inverted nipples from retracting.
-While it may work for some, there's no guarantee, and the reverse can happen—if your nipple cannot retract because the jewelry is physically blocking it, there's a chance it will look erect most of the time.
-Something to consider.
+Nipple piercings are sometimes used to make inverted nipples protract into the more common shape.
+If your nipple cannot retract because the jewelry is physically blocking it, there's a chance it will look erect most of the time.
+That said, while it may work for some, there's no guarantee.

 Breastfeeding or other stimulation.

-Plastic surgery is needed for some nipple inversions, but most can do without.
-Even when plastic surgery is performed to protract the nipple, there's a risk of interfering with milk ducts and surrounding tissue although some innovative surgeons are working toward a new way of preserving them.
-Plus, there's a significant recurrence rate for nipple inversions; this observational study quoted 12.6 percent.
-When procedures cost upward of $2,000 and require downtime, a high recurrence rate isn't something to overlook.
+Plastic surgery can turn an inverted nipple into the more common protracted shape.
+However, there's a risk of interfering with milk ducts and surrounding tissue.
+There's also a significant recurrence rate for inverted nipples; one observational study quoted1 12.6%.
+When procedures cost thousands of dollars and require downtime, a high recurrence rate isn't something to overlook.

 It's worth noting that none of these methods are guaranteed to permanently change inverted nipples, and even if they do, there's a solid chance the nipple inverts later on.
-If we instead invested our resources in loving and accepting inverted nipples just the way they are, knowing they are "normal" and functional and beautiful, we'd be uplifting ourselves and one another.
+Whatever you choose to do with your own body, note that inverted nipples are perfectly normal, functional, and beautiful.

 Lindsay Kellner is a freelance writer, editor and content strategist based out of Brooklyn, NY.
 She received her bachelor’s degree in journalism and psychology at New York University and earned a 200-hour yoga certification from Sky Ting.
 She is the co-author of “The Spirit Almanac: A Modern Guide to Ancient Self Care,” along with mbg’s Sustainability Editor, Emma Loewe.